robrich/iodist/README.md

 # iodist
 An iojs version manager for the windows folks out there.
-Inspired by [n](https://github.com/visionmedia/n).
-And [iojsnv](https://github.com/OiNutter/iojsnv).
+Inspired by [n](https://github.com/visionmedia/n) and [nodenv](https://github.com/OiNutter/nodenv), froked from [nodist](https://github.com/marcelklehr/nodist).

 ```
 > iodist 0.10